discoproject/disco/doc/start/ddfs.rst

 likely that a temporarily unavailable node might contain a version of the tag, which would resurface once the node becomes available again.

-DDFS uses a special tag ``+deleted`` (inaccessible to the user due to the plus sign), to list deleted tags.
+DDFS uses a special tag (metatag) ``+deleted`` (inaccessible to the user due to the plus sign), to list deleted tags.
 Each tag operation checks whether the requested tag exists on this list, to hide deleted tags from the user.
 Actual deletion is handled by garbage collector in ``ddfs_gc:process_deleted()``.

-The deleted tag is kept on the ``+deleted`` list until all known instances of the tag have been garbage collected, and a sufficient quarantice period has passed since the last seen instance, to ensure that all nodes which might be temporarily unavailable have been restarted.
+The deleted tag is kept on the ``+deleted`` list until all known instances of the tag have been garbage collected, and a sufficient quarantine period has passed since the last seen instance, to ensure that all nodes which might be temporarily unavailable have been restarted.